Assemblage-Dataset/Assemblage/README.md

 # Assemblage

 Assemblage is a distributed binary corpus discovery, generation, and archival tool built to provide high-quality labeled metadata for the purposes of building training data for machine learning applications of binary analysis and other applications (static / dynamic analysis, reverse engineering, etc...).

-The code in this repository is published under MIT license.
+You can now find our paper on [arxiv](https://arxiv.org/abs/2405.03991)

 ## Cloud infrastructure support